Advisory Council

 Executive Director, Chinatown Partnership

-Wellington is a highly respected public servant and long-time community advocate, urban planner and urban affairs specialist.
-As senior consultant/advisor of the Planning Advocacy Group for over a decade, Mr. Chen–a long-time Flushing resident–was deeply involved in numerous community projects, including the downtown Flushing revitalization plans.
-Wellington was also the first Asian American to serve as a Commissioner on the New York City Board of Standards and Appeals.
-Mr. Chen co-founded Tri Plus Construction Corporation in 1989, a company dedicated to creating affordable housing in New York City.
+Chen is a highly respected public servant, community advocate, and urban planning expert.
+As a senior consultant and advisor for the Planning Advocacy Group for over a decade, and a long-time Flushing resident, Chen played a key role in numerous community projects, including the revitalization of downtown Flushing.
+Notably, he was the first Asian American to serve as a Commissioner on the New York City Board of Standards and Appeals.
+In 1989, Chen co-founded Tri Plus Construction Corporation, a company focused on developing affordable housing in New York City.

 Lyndon Haviland